py2exe/py2exe/README.md

 py2exe for Python 3
 ===================

-`py2exe` is a distutils extension which allows to build standalone Windows executable programs (32-bit and 64-bit) from Python scripts.
+`py2exe` is a setuptools extension which allows to build standalone Windows executable programs (32-bit and 64-bit) from Python scripts.
 Python versions included in the [official development cycle](https://devguide.python.org/#status-of-python-branches) are supported. `py2exe` can build console executables and windows